Chulip: Gameplay

 Chulip is an adventure/simulation game in which the player must improve the hero's reputation in the community of Long Life Town by kissing its various citizens.
 The player's health is represented by a number of hearts.
-To gain more hearts the player has to find and kiss other characters in the game.
-Finding out how and when to kiss other characters is a puzzle in of itself.
+To gain more hearts, the player has to find and kiss other characters in the game.
+Finding out how and when to kiss other characters is a puzzle in and of itself.
 The game and each of its non-player characters (NPCs) follow a 24-hour day schedule.
-In the daytime, many of the NPCs of the game are walking around the streets.
+In the daytime, many of the NPCs of the game walk around the streets.
 To succeed in kissing an NPC, the player is required to wait for the correct time where they will be happy and press the corresponding button.
-The player must sometimes complete a certain task for that NPC.
+The player must sometimes complete a certain task for that NPC in order to achieve the kiss condition.
 Choosing the wrong time to kiss will often result in the player getting hit and losing health.
 Exploring Long Life Town presents the player with numerous environmental hazards discovered by trial and error.
 For instance, attempting to use the town's playground equipment or being suddenly shot at by the night-patrolling policeman will cause instant death.
 One mission ends in the player being struck by lightning, removing more than ten hearts and resulting in a game over if the player does not have sufficient health.

-Some denizens of Chulip only come out of their underground, living apartments through holes in the ground at certain times of the day.
-If the player looks through these holes, clues are given in regard to when they come out or when to kiss them.
+Some denizens of Chulip only come out of their underground apartments through holes in the ground at certain times of the day.
+If the player looks through these holes, clues are given in regards to when they come out or when to kiss them.
 After an NPC comes out of the ground, the player has a very limited opportunity to give them a kiss.
 If the player successfully kisses enough NPCs and returns home to sleep, the hero's father will recite his progress and the Lover's Tree will give the player more hearts and an improved reputation if he advances.
 Secondary to improving his reputation, the player must track down all the pieces to the "Love Letter Set" by traveling throughout Long Life Town.
 As the story progresses, the player gains access to new areas of the game world via train, which include many more underground residents and hazards.
 Saving takes place in various bathrooms.